CakeDC/cakephp-queue-monitor/README.md

 ## Notification command

-To set up notifications when there are long running or possible stuck jobs please use command
+To set up notifications when there are jobs running for a long time or jobs that may be stuck and blocking the queue please use command:
 ```shell
 bin/cake queue-monitor notify
 ```